kevinlin/ai-sdlc-playbook/docs/prompt-library/development/prompt-merge-request-review.md

 # GitLab Merge Request Review
 Perform code review on a GitLab merge rquest, add in-line comments and a summary.

+## Prerequisites

+**Required MCP Server:** This prompt requires the `gitlab-mr-mcp` MCP server to be active and properly configured.

+- **Installation:** Follow the setup instructions at https://github.com/upstash/context7
+- **Verification:** Before running this prompt, ensure:
+  - The MCP server status light shows **green**
+  - All MCP functions are visible and properly loaded
+  - If the server appears inactive, try toggling it **Off/On** and refresh
+  - Wait for the status to show active before proceeding

 ```
 Please help me review merge request #[MR_NUMBER] of the current project.